 For your safety, every effort has been made to ensure that this information is correct.
 However you should contact the local DOC visitor centre for the latest updates.

-Many of the tracks in the Auckland Area are on pest-free islands in the Hauraki Gulf.
-Play your part in looking after these native wildlife sanctuaries by checking for stowaway pests.
+Many tracks are on pest-free islands in the Hauraki Gulf.
+Look after these native wildlife sanctuaries by checking for stowaway pests.

-Also note that a disease is killing kauri in Auckland and Northland.
-Please help save kauri by cleaning footwear and any equipment in contact with soil before and after leaving kauri forest areas.
-Also keep to the defined tracks and stay away from kauri tree roots.
+Also note that a disease is killing kauri in Auckland and Northlan.
+Help save kauri by cleaning footwear and any equipment in contact with soil before and after leaving kauri forest areas.
+Keep to the defined tracks and stay away from kauri tree roots.

 The following alerts are currently in place:

 Goldie Bush Walkway, Mokoroa Falls Track and Mokoroa Stream Track

 A substantial rock fall occurred at Mokoroa Falls on 2 March 2014.
 There are unstable rocks and a danger of further rock falls.
 Stay well clear of the area below the Mokoroa Falls.

 Okura Bush Walkway

 Due to storm damage, a section of track between the sand spit and the staircase is very narrow.
 Please take care

 Auckland Council has closed tracks linking to the Vining Walkway to protect kauri.
 Mangatangi Trig Track from the east of the trig to Workman Road is closed.
 Mangatangi Trig Track to the west of the trig remains open, as does the Pukapuka Track to the north of the trig.
 For more information see the Auckland Council website (external site).